thycotic/cm-docs/connect-ss/import-export/import.md

 The following example shows what to expect when importing local connections via CSV file into your Connection Manager instance.

-1. In the Step 1 of 2 of the Import process,
+1. In Step 1 of 2 of the Import process,
    1. select the file to import,
    1. specify the connection type, and
-   1. select with Delimiters are used in the import file, the default is comma separated.
+   1. select which Delimiters are used in the import file, the default is comma separated.

    ![import 2](images/import-2.png "Import dialog, step 1 of 2")
 1. Click __Next__.